-Role in the project: University of Plymouth will lead Task 3.6, Task 5.4, Task 5.5 and WP7 on Dissemination, Standardization and Exploitation.
-University of Plymouth will also contribute to WP2, WP6 and other tasks related to security, media transmission and signalling.
+Role in the project: Plymouth University will lead Task 3.6, Task 5.4, Task 5.5 and WP7 on Dissemination, Standardization and Exploitation.
+Plymouth University will also contribute to WP2, WP6 and other tasks related to security, media transmission and signalling.

 Short profile of the staff members